-It’s been a while that I want to do a bed.
-One that caught my eyes was an arts and craft bed that was featured in an article of Fine Woodworking a few years ago.
+A bed has been on the list of project for a while.
+One that caught my eyes, is an arts and craft bed that was featured in an article of Fine Woodworking.
 The article features a bed designed by Gary Rogowski.

-The bed in the article is for a queen size bed, but the one that I target to do is based on a single bed dimension.
+The bed in the article is for a queen size bed, but need to adapt to a single sized bed.
 I need to soup up the bed of my oldest daughter.
 Don’t want to put names, but build as a kit and makes me fringe when she plays hard in her bed.

-The bed will be constructed out of maple, as it is stock that I had readily available in the shop and the dimensions will be adapted to fit for a single size bed mattress.
-I bought the plans a few years ago and noted the dimensions that needed to be changed for this size of the bed.
+The bed will be constructed out of maple.
+It is stock that I have readily available in the shop.
+The dimensions will be adapted to fit for a single size bed mattress.
+I bought the plans a few years ago, then noted the dimensions that needed to be changed.

 There are also some dimensions of stock that were changed a little bit to accommodate the stock that I had already in the shop.
 I had to go and buy some extra stock, mainly for the side boards.
 I did not have long enough boards to do the length.
 I got stock wide and thick enough to get the sides and internal components so that the slats are well supported.